 To keep the outside M90 well and truly hidden, we hit it across the window and bounced it into a 6×6 ultrabounce.
 This did a nice broad stroke and brought the levels up on the sink area and Mum.
 Dad’s face was too dark as the light was being blocked by the blind and central column, so my gaffer Finn rigged a Litemat 2L across the top with a C Stand.
 Then we had a Skypanel with softbox and eggcrate as a backlight/key when Mum turns, and finished it off by hitting an M18 into the Orangery through some light haze.

-Another tricky one, as we needed to make it look like night time, in the day time.
+Another tricky one, as we needed to make it look like nighttime, in the daytime.
 I decided to tent it.
-In hindsight, would I like to go back and perhaps try heavy ND and colour correction on the windows, so that we can see some detail outside?
+In hindsight, would I like to go back and perhaps try heavy ND and color correction on the windows, so that we can see some detail outside?
 Yes.
 Was it possible to try both methods on the day?
 No. So I went with tenting as a ‘safe’ option that I knew would work.

 I wanted golden rays beaming in through the blinds, and ironically that’s exactly what we had when we came to shoot this scene.
 The sun was PERFECT.
 But heart-breakingly, it only stayed that way for 20 minutes.
 So by the time we were ready to turn over it was just smashing straight down the lens.
 So we found ourselves waiting on the sun to go behind the trees!